SANDAG/ABM/src/asim/configs/README_configs.md

   - Bike is available when the sum of inbound and outbound logsums < -999
   - Bike time is not being used. bike time coefficient is calculated in pre-processor, but is not used anywhere...
 MANY VARIABLE ARE DEFINED BUT NOT USED IN abm2+, AND THIS IS ONE.
   - Same in trip mode choice except there's no inbound / outbound distinction
 ---
+Stop frequency
+* check the tod used in the calibration lines in the uec
+* accessibility line is commeneted out in the uecs
+---
 Trip purpose
 * `depart_range_start` and `depart_range_end` columns need to be updated to match the new 48 half-hour time periods.
 Values were changed to the following mapping